 November is a great month to visit New York City.
-It begins with the New York City Marathon, features the Macy's Thanksgiving Day Parade (both are iconic events worth experiencing in person), and, by the end of the month, the city is transformed into a holiday-inspired wonderland, complete with a tree in Rockefeller Center and many holiday window displays.
-A bonus is that the New York weather in November is still comfortable for participating in these traditions and hitting other tourist spots.
+It begins with the New York City Marathon, features the Macy's Thanksgiving Day Parade (both are iconic events worth experiencing in person), and, by the end of the month, the city is transformed into a holiday-inspired wonderland, complete with a tree in Rockefeller Center, many holiday window displays, and a trio of holiday markets spread across the city.

 New York City Weather in November

 November is a great month to visit the Big Apple.
 The weather is pleasant for getting out and hitting some of the city's many attractions or for checking out the colorful fall foliage in Central Park.
 New York City weather in November can get chilly, especially after the sun sets, but snow is unlikely.

 - Average high: 54 degrees Fahrenheit (12 degrees Celcius)

 - Average low: 42 degrees Fahrenheit (5 degrees Celcius)